TechTalk.

 Laundry tip: You don’t have to buy a special pre-wash product – regular detergent will do the trick.
 And if your machine doesn’t run a pre-wash, don’t worry.
 It will still flush this compartment, even if you didn’t select that setting.

-2. The main wash compartment
+Main wash compartment

 This is the most used compartment – the main wash section – and you’ll usually find it on the left-hand side.
 It’s also the largest of the three.